-OMV Petrom reports perspective oil deposits in Romania research drills29.
-April 2013. / SEE Energy News
+OMV Petrom reports perspective oil deposits in Romania research drills, SEE Energy News

 OMV Petrom (SNP) informed natural gas carrier company Transgaz Medias (TGN) that there are “beautiful” perspectives regarding the gas deposits in the Black Sea, the chief of the company’s gas Dispatch, Mihai Patarniche said yesterday in a seminar on energy, quoted by Mediafax.
 Answering questions asked by the media, he added that, when the extraction of gas in the Black Sea will begin, “tens of millions” of EUR will be necessary to lay the pipelines that will carry the gas to shore, with the government most likely to become involved in the operation.